KBLR: Sale to NBC

 On February 23, 2005, NBC bought Telemundo affiliate KBLR from Summit Media for $32.1 million.
 The sale was completed on May 24, 2005.

 In August 2008, KBLR confirmed reports from the Las Vegas Sun and announced at the city council meeting that its studio facility would be moving to Neonopolis on Fremont Street, which is part of the Fremont Street Experience.
 The station's studios were first occupied on January 20 with full completion on February 22, 2009.
 KBLR began broadcast operations from the new facility that day at 4:45 a.m.

 The station previously had a repeater in Reno, Nevada, K52FF (channel 52); this station has since gone dark, and its license canceled.

 As a result of the sale to NBCUniversal, KBLR is the only network owned-and-operated station in the Las Vegas media market.

+Sometime in the late-2010s, the station moved its studios from Neonopolis to Polaris Avenue in Las Vegas.

 News operation

 As the first full-power Spanish station in Las Vegas, the station launched local news, at first at 6 p.m. and then 11 p.m. during the week and then with weekend news.
 Previously, in 1994, it had launched a dubbed repeat of the 5 p.m. newscast from KLAS-TV at 6 p.m.

 As part of budget cuts at NBCUniversal, all Telemundo newscast production was shifted to the news hub in Dallas in 2007.
 In late 2010, most Telemundo stations restored locally produced news, but KBLR's newscasts continued to be produced elsewhere, this time to KTAZ in Phoenix, which utilized Las Vegas-area reporters and Phoenix-based anchor talent.
 The 6 p.m. program was presented live, while the 11 p.m. broadcast was pre-taped.

 On June 30, 2014, KBLR debuted locally produced 6 p.m. and 11 p.m. newscasts, hiring more than a dozen new staffers including anchor Beatriz Moncayo and weather presenter Leticia Castro.
 The newscast was produced utilizing the technical resources of NBC affiliate KSNV (channel 3), owned by Sinclair Broadcast Group.